lailabougria/talks/how-to-effectively-spy-on-your-systems/README.md

 ## Additional information

 Make sure to check the additional [resources](resources) for this topic.
+For samples, check out the OpenTelemetry in .NET samples [in this talk](https://github.com/lailabougria/talks/tree/main/message-processing-failed-but-whats-the-root-cause/samples).